-The popular four-mile Caddo Bend Trail is a loop trail located on a peninsula in Lake Ouachita State Park near Hot Springs.
-I enjoy hiking this route throughout the year with fall being a favorite time due to the weather and chance to see the changing leaves of the season.
-The route circles the entire peninsula back to its beginning.
-I enjoy the trail so much I usually end up hiking it twice during each visit, which not only ups the mileage, but also the time spent in the woods.
+The popular four-mile Caddo Bend Trail is a trail located on a peninsula in Lake Ouachita State Park near Hot Springs.
+I enjoy hiking this route throughout the year as each season highlights the trail in a different distinct beauty.
+The route stands out as it is a loop trail and circles an entire peninsula back to its beginning.
+I enjoy the trail so much I usually end up hiking it twice during each visit, which not only ups the mileage, but also the time spent in the woods and opportunity to catch sight of the wildlife and birds that call the park home.

 Some might remember when the trail was damaged by a tornado in 2011.
 The route was completely rebuilt the following year with the help of AmeriCorp teams.
 Signs along the trail explain some of this history as well as information on what can be seen.
 The trail is open for self-guided hiking or visitors can check the park’s schedule for guided interpretive hikes.